m-ghalib/asc606-mod-diff/README.md

 **Run protocol**: any change to `prompts/close-memo-system.md` requires re-running all four amendments through the rubric before merge.

 **Online eval**: not implemented.
-Production deployment would log every regeneration with rubric scores.
-Today the rubric runs by hand against the four seeded amendments.
+Rubric runs by hand against the four seeded amendments; production would log per-regeneration scores.

 ## Hallucination and Safety Reduction

-Four-layer defense in depth:
+Four-layer defense:

-**1. Input layer**: deterministic facts only.
-Numbers and treatment computed/authored upstream in `gold-contract.ts` and `materiality.ts`.
-The LLM receives structured JSON with cents-as-integers, absolute dates, and pre-resolved treatment classification.
+**1. Input layer**: numbers from `materiality.ts`, treatment and `citePrimary` from `gold-contract.ts`.
+The LLM receives structured JSON with cents-as-integers, absolute dates, and pre-resolved treatment.

 **2. Prompt layer**: treatment directive locks the 606 path.
 Voice rules prohibit hedging, first-person, AI tells.
 Citation discipline: "Do not cite paragraphs that do not appear in the input.
 Do not invent paragraph numbers."
 Entity prohibition: no invented invoice numbers, working paper IDs, or counterparty names.